We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

 Part of the natural beauty of St. Simons Island lies in their trees.
 The moss draped, quintessential southern style grandiose oaks line every street.
 In fact, the island has an ordinance that no building may eclipse the tree line.
 This means no high-rise hotels or skyscrapers detracting from the historic charm.

 Tree Spirits also adorn a few of the trees on St. Simons Island.
 Local sculptor Keith Jennings shapes these designs from naturally damaged parts of the oak trees, so no further damage is done.
 These intricate carvings are scattered throughout the island, make a fun family adventure and scavenger hunt.
 Stop by the Welcome Center for a map.

 Salt Marsh Rivers

-The Golden Isles are lush with salt and tidal marshes, creeks and rivers.
+The Golden Isles are lush with salt and tidal marshes, creeks, and rivers.
 This protected ecosystem is one of the largest salt marshes in the United States.
 The salt marsh is tidal, in that it moves with the sea tides, up to six feet between high and low.
-Interestingly, the salt marsh provides an abundance of wildlife, on land, sea and air.
+Interestingly, the salt marsh provides an abundance of wildlife, on land, sea, and air.

 While visiting, Cap Fendig and the Lighthouse Trolley tours took us on one of their sightseeing boat tours.
 We watched bald eagles nesting, fisherman crabbing and dolphins swimming and jumping in the marshy rivers.
-In fact, because the marshland are an abundant feeding ground, over 300 species of native and migratory birds come through here.
+In fact, because the marshland is an abundant feeding ground, over 300 species of native and migratory birds come through here.

 Fishing, shrimping and crabbing are popular in this area, and although Georgia only claims about 100 miles of coastline, they do have their very own Georgia White Shrimp.